Bioinformatics and Systems Biology Graduate Program

 Seminars, Informal Courses, Group Meetings, and Symposia

-Students are expected to attend the weekly Bioinformatics and Systems Biology Seminars hosted by the program.
+Students are expected to attend the weekly Bioinformatics and Systems Biology seminars hosted by the program.
 As well as formally structured courses and research rotations, graduate students will have access to seminars, group meetings, and informal sessions during which they will have frequent opportunities to interact closely with faculty mentors and to present their research plans, problems, and findings.
 In addition to weekly bioinformatics seminars, the graduate program will launch monthly student/faculty meetings at which students can present their research findings and discuss their progress.
-Graduate students will also be expected to organize an annual symposium where they will invite leading researchers to UCSD for one-day talks and discussions.
+Graduate students will also be expected to organize an annual symposium where they will invite leading researchers to UC San Diego for one-day talks and discussions.

 Students, upon completion of the appropriate course work, will be given research orientation lectures by the bioinformatics program faculty.
 Each graduate student will participate in a research experience in the laboratory he or she selects to carry out the research rotation.
 During this period students will become acquainted with scientific methodology for designing experiments, analyzing the results, organizing the data, conducting research in a responsible manner, preparing oral and poster presentations of research results, and writing scientific papers.

-Upon successful completion of the Qualifying Examination (described in the following section), graduate students will choose their research project from the many possibilities offered in the program and begin to work on a research problem with their faculty advisors.
+Upon successful completion of the qualifying examination (described in the following section), graduate students will choose their research project from the many possibilities offered in the program and begin to work on a research problem with their faculty advisers.
 In consultation with their mentors, students will formulate the research activity that will lead to their dissertation.
-Graduate students will have the opportunity to do internships in the local bioinformatics/ biotechnology industry if the thesis project is of mutual interest to a corporate sponsor and the thesis advisors.
+Graduate students will have the opportunity to do internships in the local bioinformatics/ biotechnology industry if the thesis project is of mutual interest to a corporate sponsor and the thesis advisers.
 The research program is designed with two key objectives in mind: (1) to provide a truly interdisciplinary research training at the interface area between biology and computer science and engineering; and (2) to address fundamentally strong research problems that will lead to the advancement of the field of bioinformatics.
 We anticipate that every graduating student will emerge as a highly trained bioinformatician who can either pursue an academic career by choosing optimal postdoctoral research positions or enter the next generation biotechnology/biopharmaceutical industry.

 It is our belief that active research under proper tutelage is the best means of training and that the foundations of a good graduate training program rest on an outstanding faculty group, an excellent student body, and a strong and well-coordinated research program.
 Each of the faculty members in this program has expertise and interests that will contribute importantly to the Interdisciplinary Bioinformatics Graduate Program.
 Participating faculty have pooled their resources in terms of laboratories, and the knowledge and experience to ensure the success of the program.
 Through daily contact with faculty and other research colleagues, students will learn to develop critical and creative thinking skills, scientific methodology, and a sound knowledge of research problems.